saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 ```

 #### Load Balancer & Ingress
-If you are using cloud provider like GKS or AKS, you can usually create and ingress of type LoadBalancer and they will create a LB in the background for you.
+If you are using a managed Kubernetes cloud provider like GKS or AKS, you can usually create and ingress of type `LoadBalancer` and they will create a load balancer in the background for you.
 Since we are hosting everything on our own, we have to find our own solution for that.
 I was using MetalLB that serves that purpose for us.
-You can just create a ingress with type LoadBalancer and MetalLB will expose an IP address from a predefined range.
+You can just create an ingress with type LoadBalancer and MetalLB will expose an IP address from a predefined range.
 You can then forward your traffic from your router to this IP and happy days.
+This is very useful if you want to work with other ports than 80 and 443.

 ##### Install MetalLB
 To install MetalLB use the following command: